Defence Explosive Factory Maribyrnong: History

 In the post war years, the EFM complex continued to make explosives at Maribyrnong for Australia's armed forces, though on a much reduced scale.
 The factory was also engaged in this period in rendering safe its huge stockpile of unused wartime ammunition.
 It made something of a return, too, to its pre-war role of manufacturing non-munitions products for the general market.
 In this period, the EFM played an important role in employing post war immigrants, many of whom lived in the nearby Midway Migrant Hostel.
 Very little building activity took place at the site during this time and what buildings were erected are typified by the instrumentation building (No. 999) a plain structure of red bricks with a shallow pitched roof.
 In 1960 the role of the factory changed as it became involved in the design and manufacture of plastic explosives, rocket propellants, the assembly of rocket motors and the manufacture of igniters and other explosive devices for rockets.

 By the 1980s, however, it had become clear that the site could no longer be safely used for the production and filling of modern high explosives.
 The EFM's functions were progressively relocated to other sites and, in May 1994, the factory closed.
 The entire Maribyrnong site is exceedingly complex and the built environment reflects the process of organisational and operational change.
 Buildings from virtually every era, from 1910 to the present, exist side by side.
 While some new buildings have been erected and much modification carried out to existing buildings since the peak of production reached during World War Two, there has been an overall reduction in the number of buildings since that time.
 Some demolitions have occurred as a result of changes in production requirements, but most have been part of an on-going programme of decontamination and demolition leading towards redevelopment of the site.

+Since 2022, the Department of Defence is intending to sell the site, with the developer to remediate the site before any development on the site begins.

 Fires

 On 28 February 2018, wildfires broke out inside the explosives factory.
 These fires burned local Flora, and buildings constructed with Asbestos including their various contents.

 In both incidents plumes of smoke blanketed the suburbs of Aberfeldie and Maribyrnong, with many fire trucks and firebombing aircraft responding on scene.
 Many residents in southern Maribyrnong were evacuated by local authorities in fear of the fire spreading to nearby homes.

-No damage has been recorded for either event, and no public statements have been given by authorities at this time (March 2022).
+No damage has been recorded for either event, and no public statements have been given by authorities as of March 2022.